← Intrepid Scientific·Insights

 |---|---|---|

-| Process validation | Limited or not required | Mandatory; validated consistency |
+| Process validation | Required but less prescriptive (preventive-controls based) | Mandatory; validated consistency |

 | Stability programs | Basic shelf-life testing | Rigorous ICH Q1A(R2) testing |